mdarin/ars/README.md

 ```

 *WARNING!* Please, do not name your target file as 'main.c'
-force your mind to work heartly to create more another beautiful name.
+force your mind to work heartly to create another beautiful name.
 Otherwise your target output will overwrite the existing one 'main.c' :)